fabien-todescato/zcube/README.md

 **TODO**

+# The Implementation

+The data structures are immutable variants of _ZDD_ (zero-suppressed binary decision diagrams) and numerical representations based on on ZDD, taken from the work of pr. _Shin-Ichi Minato_. _ZDD_ offer a compressed representation of sets of sets as found in combinatorial problems, that usually suffer from exponential size explosion.

 # Future Work

-* Use multiple hash functions to alleviate collisions probability.
+* Use multiple hash functions to reduce collisions probability.
 * Implement max and min operations.